rainbow954/streamly-spark-examples/streamly-kafka-cassandra/README.md

 ## Introduction

-This is a simple stream processing application that you can deploy in [Streamly].
+This is a sample stream processing application that you can deploy in [Streamly].
-It is written in Java and consumes events from [Kafka] then writes aggregates to [Cassandra].
+It is written in Java and consumes events from [Kafka] and writes aggregates to [Cassandra].

 ## Quickstart